bleutzinn/grav-plugin-add-page-by-form/README.md

 The **New Page By Form** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It allows (anonymous) users to create a new page by filling in a form.

 **IMPORTANT: this version is far from ready.
-Do not use or forn unless you really need to**
+Do not use or fork unless you really need to**

 ## Installation